chanzuckerberg/cellxgene-documentation/desktop/annotations.md

 Cellxgene will automatically find and reload your draft annotations in editable mode.
 This assumes that:

-1. The h5ad filename is the same.
+1 - The h5ad filename is the same
-2. You launch cellxgene from the `annotations-directory` \(i.e., the directory that contains your CSV\).
+2 - You launch cellxgene from the `annotations-directory` \(i.e., the directory that contains your CSV\)
-3. You use the same browser and have not cleared your cookies \(we use a small cookie to keep track of which user created the file to avoid accidental overwrites; see FAQ\).
+3 - You use the same browser and have not cleared your cookies \(we use a small cookie to keep track of which user created the file to avoid accidental overwrites; see FAQ\)

 #### Specify an annotations CSV